 An old marketing tactic that still works today is contested.
 They’re easy to work with and best for last-minute holiday promotions.
 For a successful campaign, host your contests via social media as this can attract more attention.
-Think of a holiday contest that can easily attract the audience.
+Think of a holiday contest that can easily attract an audience.
 The fact is, many people who are on Facebook are more eager to join your campaign if they have a chance to get something in return.

-Begin a holiday-themed contest on that can excite your existing followers and importantly spark new social media engagement and connections.
+Begin a holiday-themed contest that can excite your existing followers and importantly spark new social media engagement and connections.
 The most important part about contests is choosing the right prizes.
 Give them prices that are irresistible to your market and focus on limited items.
 Another thing to remember is to host a contest that is easy for everyone to share such as including easy-to-post photos.

 4. Try Time-Sensitive Promotions

-Because the holidays starts and ends in a specific period, you can leverage time-sensitive promotions.
+Because the holidays start and end in a specific period, you can leverage time-sensitive promotions.
 Around this season you want to make promotions and offers that are limited to time as this can motivate your customers to buy the products now rather than later.
 When you want stress urgency, add a countdown timer to increase its demand.
 You can easily add a timer on your email marketing campaigns and even at your homepage to emphasize urgency.